komiamiko/komiamiko.github.io/_posts/2020-06-07-higher-order-hydras.markdown

 My gut feeling is that it should be the same as Buchholz hydras (and thus nested Buchholz hydras), but there's something very wrong with that.
 The comparison defines the ordering, which determines the order type, and thus the ordinal that describes the strength of the system.
 If the comparison rules were exactly the same as nested Buchholz hydras, it would imply the order type is the same, and that they are the same strength, but clearly Amiko hydras are much stronger.
+While I have a lot of confidence in that statement, I am also just a little skeptical, since order type is influenced not only by the ordering, but also the subset of describable elements which are considered valid - those in the normal form.

 I haven't figured out the comparison rules yet, but assuming all hydras terminate, it would be possible to derive the comparison rules from that.
 As a possible starting point, weaker hydras like Buchholz hydras will have their ordering preserved when converted to Amiko hydras, also implying that these converted hydras correspond to the same ordinals.